 - giving an early warning of potential problems; and

-- Evaluation of risk will form part of strategic and business planning, and investment and project appraisal (including working with other organisations).
+- Evaluation of risk will inform the Gallery’s decision-making and form part of strategic and business planning, and investment and project appraisal (including working with other organisations).

 - Risk management will be founded on a risk based approach to internal control, to ensure that the application of internal controls is proportionate to the risk the controls are designed to manage.